gloaysa/weeklyPrompts/Part_1-Front_End/w3/BeaverBrowser_w3_prompt/README.md

 #### This project contains 5 files: 1 HTML, 1 CSS and 3 Javascript files.

-1. **beavers.html**: The site that the people will see and use.
+1. **beavers.html**: The site that the people will see and interact with.
 The structure is up to you, but it must contain:

-  + Imports: refering to the .css and all the .js files.
+  + Imports:  all of your .js files and your .css style sheet
-  + Interactions:
+  + Users can:

   		- UNTRACK ALL BEAVERS: be able to untrack all beavers when funding is cut.